ashawkey/stable-dreamfusion/readme.md

 ### Image-conditioned 3D Generation

 ## preprocess input image
 # note: the results of image-to-3D is dependent on zero-1-to-3's capability.
-For best performance, the input image should contain a single front-facing object.
+For best performance, the input image should contain a single front-facing object, it should have square aspect ratio, with <1024 pixel resolution.
 Check the examples under ./data.
 # this will exports `<image>_rgba.png`, `<image>_depth.png`, and `<image>_normal.png` to the directory containing the input image.
 python preprocess_image.py <image>.png